miku/siskin/docs/ai-intro/slides.md

 Stands for memcache and line-delimited JSON.

-Has retry built-in, so it usually runs fine with 100M records is one Go.
+Has retry built-in, so it usually runs fine with 100M records is one go.

 # Summary